andyhorn/simple_routes/README.md

 #### DataRoute generation

-If you need to redirect to a DataRoute, or otherwise need the complete path for a DataRoute, you must use the `generate` method to generate the full path.
-The `fullPath` property will include the template values and will not route properly.
+If you need to redirect to a DataRoute, or otherwise need the complete path for a DataRoute, you must use the `populatedWith` method to populate the route's template parameters.

 For example, given the following route: